HackerN64/F3DEX3/README.md

 ## Performance Results

-Vertex pipeline cycles per **vertex pair** in steady state.
+Vertex pipeline cycles per **vertex pair** in steady state (lower is better).
 Hand-counted timings taking into account all pipeline stalls and all dual-issue conditions except for instruction alignment.

 | Microcode      | No Lighting | First Dir Lt | Total for 1 Dir Lt | Extra Dir Lts |
 |----------------|-------------|--------------|--------------------|---------------|